mikebrad140/mikebrad140.github.io/_posts/2023-07-07-blog-post-number-Project2.md

 The automation part was tricky for me.
 The notes were helpful, but making sure the render code linked to the .RMD file was the part I struggled with.
-In particular making sure the paramaters were correct.It took me some time to troubleshoot and make sure everything was working as intended
+In particular making sure the paramaters were correct.
+It took me some time to troubleshoot and make sure everything was working as intended

 Additionally, I kept thinking I was doing something wrong becuase I was expecting the models to do a better job at modeling the shares variable.